nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 ### tfvars.example Coverage

-A custom script validates that all module variables are documented in `terraform.tfvars.example`:
+A custom script validates that all module variables are documented in `Terraform.tfvars.example`:

 ```bash
 ./scripts/check-tfvars-coverage.sh